 Before you do anything, meander down the “Hill Country Mile” and fall in love with the quaint shops, antique stores, art galleries, historic architecture, and the easy, friendly nature of Boerne residents.
 Named one of the “Top 25 Small Town Main Streets in America” by Country Living, the mile is littered with gems like the veteran-owned Black Rifle Coffee Company, and the Boerne Epicure Gourmet Market.
 History buffs better carve out some time for a visit the Kuhlmann-King Historical House, complete with a historical kitchen and the beautifully built St. Peter The Apostle Catholic Church.
 The whole family will be impressed by the AgriCultural Museum & Arts Center with its antique buggies, chuckwagons, and farm equipment.
 They also have a wood shop, a blacksmith shop, and events like bluegrass jams and antique tractor pulls.
 Be sure to visit Flashback Funtiques and shop to your heart's content.
 This antique shop brings fun to antiquing with a store full of merchandise sure to put you in a nostalgic mood.

 Courtesy of Visit Boerne.

 Boerne is serious about being out in nature.
 In fact, the Cibolo Creek comes right through downtown as does the Cibolo walking trail.
 On a nice day, runners, walkers, bikers, and dog parents hike and stroll the trail to get out in the fresh air.
-Or, you can admire the art that decorates the trail and hit the boardwalk down to Boerne City Park's Cibolo Center for Conservation, with plenty of hands-on experiences for the family.
+Or, you can admire the art that decorates the trail.
+Hit the boardwalk within Boerne City Park's Cibolo Center for Conservation, with plenty of hands-on experiences for the family.
 Bring your swimsuit for a dip in Boerne City Lake where you can canoe, fish, picnic, grill, and fish off the pier.
 Nearby Cascade Caverns is another one of Boerne’s draws.
 It’s a “living cavern” meaning it has abundant wildlife (salamanders, bats, frogs, etc.) and has a huge variety of awe-inspiring cave formations.
 Head a little further out to Cave Without A Name, a Natural National Landmark.
 It’s also a living cavern and has six major rooms with amazing stalactites and stalagmites.
 They even host concerts in the “Queen’s Throne Room,” a magical experience that’s really unlike anything else you’ve done.

 Courtesy of Botero Tapas + Wine Bar

 You need only walk down the street to smell the warm, sweet smells coming out of Bear Moon Bakery.
 Stop in for a lavender honey iced latte and a three-napkin cinnamon roll to go or sit down and have one of their super filling biscuit sandwiches.
-On Saturdays at 7 p.m. they have a milk and cookies special!
 Better get to Mary’s Tacos before 11 a.m. if you want one of their famous breakfast tacos (but hey, the lunch tacos are great too).
 Flaky homemade tortillas stuffed with your choice and a side of menudo, yes please.
 For lunch, try Peggy’s on the Green at The Kendall (a former stagecoach stop) where the crap dip, hearty steaks, and lobster mac n’ cheese may send you straight into the nap zone.
 Or be transported by the authentic El Salvadoran flair of Casa Amaya’s caldos, pupusas, and baleadas.
 If dinner calls for casual and classy, there’s no better spot than Cypress Grille.
 Located in the heart of the historic district, their menu is lots of wood-fired and seafood specialties.
 If you’re lucky, you’ll get the table with the tree literally coming through the table top.
 Rustic Italian with farm-to-table flair is what Valeria Italian Restaurant stakes their claim on.
 Have a bold glass of red and a fresh pizza or some mussels in broth that’s just begging for more bread.
 Nothing says "Texas" more than Tex-Mex and barbecue, and that's what's on the menu at Compadres Hill Country Cocina.
 Originally a food truck, owner Mark Sierra opened a sit-down-style restaurant and continues to serve up the perfect bite of Hill Country cuisine.

 Cibolo Creek Brewing Co.
 Credit West Vita Photography.